New data on China’s detention of Uyghurs: ‘They could charge you for anything’

 Click here to see the original article

-Around 1 million Uighurs have been forcibly detained by the Chinese government in a widespread network of prisonlike facilities.
-Chinese authorities call the detention camps “vocational training centers” and say their detention efforts are aimed at combating terrorism and extremism, but the evident repression of Uighurs has been condemned internationally.
+Around 1 million Uyghurs have been forcibly detained by the Chinese government in a widespread network of prisonlike facilities.
+Chinese authorities call the detention camps “vocational training centers” and say their detention efforts are aimed at combating terrorism and extremism, but the evident repression of Uyghurs has been condemned internationally.

 A newly leaked database provides further evidence that China’s detention of the Muslim minority group is based on religion, family ties and retrospective punishment for arbitrary infractions, like having at some point worn a veil, grown a long beard, or being an “untrustworthy person born in a certain decade” — likely a way to target younger men.

 “Over 137 pages, 667 data rows and the personal details of over 3,000 Uyghurs, this remarkable document presents the strongest evidence to date that Beijing is actively persecuting and punishing normal practices of traditional religious beliefs, in direct violation of its own constitution,” wrote Adrian Zenz, senior fellow in China studies at the Victims of Communism Memorial Foundation.
 “Based on the principles of presumed guilt (rather than innocence) and assigning guilt through association, the state has developed a highly fine-tuned yet also very labor-intensive governance system whereby entire family circles are held hostage to their behavioral performance — jointly and as individuals.”